 One key feature of the traditional funeral is the opportunity for family, friends, neighbours, colleagues, to come together in person.
 Whether it’s a religious or non-religious ceremony, cremation or burial, that sense of being together is central.

-One answer that some celebrants and funeral directors are exploring is to use Zoom, FaceBook, Vimeo and other internet software to conduct “web ceremonies” or “virtual funerals”.
+One answer that some celebrants and funeral directors explored during the pandemic was to use Zoom, Teams, FaceBook, Vimeo and other internet software to conduct “web ceremonies” or “virtual funerals”.
 To get people together online and to deliver a eulogy, play music, read poetry, say prayers or share stories and memories.

-There are lots of technical problems to overcome but I now see that it works.
+There were lots of technical problems to overcome but it worked surprisingly well.
 It can even bring some benefits.
-There’s an opportunity to bring family and friends together from far and wide.
-To work creatively and to allow more participation than is possible in the traditional ceremony.
+Of course there’s the opportunity to bring family and friends together from far and wide.
+But also to work creatively and to allow more participation than is possible in the traditional ceremony.
 To create an online space that allows for dignity and respect.

-Even as lockdown is ending, I think the Zoom funeral or memorial is here to stay.
+Even as lockdown becomes a distant memory, I think the Zoom funeral or memorial is a valuable alternative to meeting in person.

 So how does it work?
 I have made a video of a virtual web ceremony for a fictional person just to give you an idea.
 But I am also happy to have a chat to outline what is possible.